Momotarō: Oral variants

 The story has some regional variations in oral telling.

 In some variants, a red and white box are seen floating down the river, and when the red box is chosen to be recovered, Momotarō is found inside.
 These may be a red box and a black box, or the box may contain a peach inside.
 These types are often seen in the northern parts of Japan (Tōhoku and Hokuriku regions).

 Or Momotarō may exhibit the characteristic of the lazy protagonist in the Sannen Netarō|Netarō "Sleeping Boy" stories.
 These subtypes have been collected mainly in the Shikoku and Chūgoku regions.

-There are variances about the Momotarō's process of growth; one is that he grew up to meet the expectation of the old couple to be a fine boy.
-Another is that he grew up to be a strong but lazy person who just sleeps all day and does not do anything.
-It is possible that the Momotarō being a fine boy version is more famous to give lessons to children.
-Nowadays, Momotarō is one of the most famous characters in Japan, as an ideal model for young kids for his kind-heartedness, bravery, power, and care for his parents.
+There are variances about the Momotarō's process of growth; one is that he grew up to meet the expectation of the old couple.
+Another is that he grew up to be a strong but lazy person who slept all day and did not do anything.
+It is possible that the version of Momotarō that grows up to meet the expectations of the old couple was made more famous to give lessons to children.
+Nowadays, Momotarō is one of the most famous characters in Japan, as an ideal model for young children for his kind-heartedness, bravery, power, and care for his parents.

 Grown up, Momotarō goes on his journey to defeat the demons when he hears about the demons of the Onigashima (demon island).
 In some versions of the story, Momotarō volunteered to go help the people by repelling the demons, but in some stories he was forced by the townspeople or others to go on a journey.
 However, all the stories describe Momotarō defeating the Oni and living 'happily ever after' with the old couple.